 The Board places great emphasis on ensuring that its membership reflects diversity in its broadest sense.
 Consideration is given to the combination of demographics, skills, experience, race, age, gender, educational and professional background and other relevant personal attributes on the Board to provide the range of perspectives, insights and challenge needed to support good decision making.

 Objectives for achieving Board diversity may be set on a regular basis.
-On gender diversity the Board is committed to maintaining at least 3 female Board members and over time will expect female representation on the Board to match the 40% target that the Group has set for senior executives.
-Reflecting these aspirations the Board will aim to meet the Hampton-Alexander objective of 33% female representation by, or soon as possible after, the target date of 2020.
-The Group has also set a target of 8% of senior roles to be held by Black, Asian and Minority Ethnic (“B.A.M.E”) executives by 2020, and will aim to meet the objectives of the Parker review for at least one B.A.M.E.
-Board member by, or soon as possible after, the target date of 2021.
+On gender diversity, the Board is committed to maintaining at least three female Board members and over time will aim to reach 50% male and female representation on the Board to match the 50% ambition that the Group has set for female senior executives.
+Reflecting these aspirations, the Board will aim to continue to meet the Hampton-Alexander objective of 33% female representation.
+The Group has also set a target of 13% of senior roles to be held by Black, Asian and Minority Ethnic executives by 2025, and so, the Board will aim to continue to meet the objectives of the Parker review for at least one Black, Asian or Minority Ethnic Board member.